Neuroscience Nurse

 Neuroscience nurses specialize in the care of patients with nervous system diseases and/or disorders.
 They help manage the disease processes as well as assist in rehabilitation.
 Some neurological disorders neuroscience nurses may help manage are:

-What Are the Education Requirements for a Neuroscience Nurse?
+What Are the Schooling Requirements for a Neuroscience Nurse?

 Those looking to become neuroscience nurses must first complete an accredited nursing program and obtain a nursing license.
-They can choose to earn an ADN or BSN nursing degree.
-BSN nurses have a broader range of opportunities, as they can pursue supervisory roles as well as become clinical nurse educators.
+They can choose to earn an ADN or BSN nursing degree, as long as it comes from an accredited nursing school.
+BSN nurses have a broader range of opportunities, as they can pursue supervisory roles and become clinical nurse educators.

-After completion of an accredited nursing program, successful completion of the NCLEX-RN is required for licensure.
+After completion of an accredited nursing program, successful completion of the NCLEX-RN is required for RN licensure.

 Are Any Certifications or Credentials Needed?